 The Tax Collector is responsible for the collection of semi-annual real estate bills, quarterly sewer bills, Gunstock Acres Village District Water bills, Betterment assessments, Yield tax, Current Use, and Miscellaneous tax bills as committed for collection by the Board of Selectmen.

-Field Training Officer Douglas Wall has been employed by the Gilford Police Department for 12 years and has over 18 years of Law Enforcement experience.
-Prior to coming to Gilford, FTO Wall worked for the Brookline Police Department, the NH State Prison, and the Hillsborough County Sheriff’s Department.
+Patrolman First Class Officer Douglas Wall has been employed by the Gilford Police Department for 12 years and has over 18 years of Law Enforcement experience.
+Prior to coming to Gilford, PFC Wall worked for the Brookline Police Department, the NH State Prison, and the Hillsborough County Sheriff’s Department.
 FTO Wall also proudly served his country in the United States Marine Corps.

-FTO Wall is a member of the Honor Guard, is a Field Training Officer, and is a Firearms and Taser instructor.
-FTO Wall is currently assigned to the Patrol Division.
+PFC Wall is a member of the Honor Guard, is a Field Training Officer, and is a Firearms and Taser instructor.
+PFC Wall is currently assigned to the Patrol Division.

 In his off time, FTO Wall enjoys working out, target shooting and spending time with his son and friends.

 Sgt Parent grew up in Northern NH and moved to the Lakes Region after attending college in Southern Maine.
 Sgt.
 Parent started his law enforcement career as a part-time officer with the Loudon Police Department.
 One year later, Sgt Parent began his career with Gilford Police Department as a full-time patrol officer.
 After two years of service, Sgt Parent was partnered with K9 Agbar and remained the department K9 handler for the next eight years.
 Sgt Parent enjoys training with K9 Agbar, as well as spending time hunting and fishing.